YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This matters most in younger patients, diffuse thinners, crown cases, and men who already needed surgery because their hair loss was active.
 A low, dense hairline may look attractive in early photos, but if the surrounding native hair weakens quickly, the result can become isolated or unnatural.

 The direction of the planned hairline matters as well.
-If the design spends many grafts to create a very low front while the mid scalp and crown are still unstable, later steroid-related acceleration can expose the weakness of that plan.
+If the design spends many grafts to create a very low front while the mid scalp and crown are still unstable, later acceleration from steroids can expose the weakness of that plan.
 You may then need more grafts, but the donor supply may already have been used too aggressively.

 A similar planning problem appears in having surgery while hair loss is still active.
 The new grafts may grow, but the whole head of hair still has to make sense as native hair changes over the years.

 During the first 10 to 14 days, the grafts need protection from rubbing, pressure, scratching, heavy sweating, infection risk, and unnecessary irritation.
-This is also the time when patients are dealing with washing, scabs, redness, swelling, sleep position, and limits on training.
+This is also the time when you are dealing with washing, scabs, redness, swelling, sleep position, and limits on training.

 The same thinking applies to exercise after a hair transplant.
 Someone thinking about a cycle is often also thinking about heavy lifting, supplements, recovery peptides, dehydration, tight hats, and sweating.
-The discussion about creatine after a hair transplant and pre-workout after a hair transplant follows the same principle.
+The discussion about creatine after a hair transplant and pre workout after a hair transplant follows the same principle.
 The product is not always the main issue.
 The timing, training behavior, and healing environment often matter more.

-No. Prescribed TRT and a bodybuilding cycle should not be treated as the same situation.
+Prescribed TRT and a bodybuilding cycle should not be treated as the same situation.
 TRT is meant to restore testosterone to a medically supervised range for a diagnosed problem.
 A bodybuilding cycle usually uses higher doses or additional compounds for physique goals, often without consistent medical monitoring.

 The clinic should also know whether you had sudden shedding during or after a cycle.
 That can change how I judge the donor area, the crown, and the native hair that might be at risk after surgery.